I'm from the City

-I'm From the City is a 1938 American Western film directed by Ben Holmes who also wrote the story which was adapted into a screenplay by Nicholas T. Barrows, Robert St. Clair, and John Grey.
-William Sistrom produced the film for RKO Radio Pictures, which also distributed the picture, premiering on August 5, 1938.
-The film stars Joe Penner, Richard Lane, and Lorraine Krueger.
+I'm from the City is a 1938 American Western film directed by Ben Holmes, who also wrote the original story that was adapted into a screenplay by Nicholas T. Barrows, Robert St. Clair and John Grey.
+William Sistrom produced the film for RKO Pictures, which also distributed the film.
+It premiered on August 5, 1938.
+The film stars Joe Penner, Richard Lane and Lorraine Krueger.